 STAY INFORMED, SIGN UP FOR CITY EMERGENCY ALERTS/WEBSITE NOTIFICATIONS: City officials have and will continue to use the Smart911 system to share information and updates regarding COVID-19 as the situation surrounding the virus continues to evolve.
 To sign up for Smart 911 go to http://www.gloucester-ma.gov/384/Emergency-Alerting.
 To review current subscription selections and/or sign up for City of Gloucester website notifications go to http://gloucester-ma.gov/list.aspx..

 In case you missed it please view these important articles, informative videos and/or flyers:

 According to the CDC, symptoms of the virus appear within 2-14 days after exposure to the virus.
 People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 People with these symptoms or combinations of symptoms may have COVID-19: Cough, shortness of breath or difficulty breathing or at least two of these symptoms: fever, chills, repeated shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell.

 If you display symptoms or suspect that you may have come into contact with a person who may be infected, please contact your primary care provider immediately.

 Stop the Spread of COVID-19

-Please wear a mask or face covering when out in public, maintain a safe physical distance of 6 feet from others, wash and sanitize your hands and frequently touched surfaces often, and stay home if you’re sick.
+Please wear a mask or face covering when out in public, maintain a safe physical distance of 6 feet from others, wash and sanitize your hands and frequently touched surfaces often, limit gatherings, get tested and stay home if you’re sick.

 Important Local, State & Federal Information and Updates